VSA Academics & Course Listings

 In order for students to best experience the joy of learning within a group of true intellectual and social peers, VSA is a non-graded program and does not offer credit for course work.
 This design allows VSA students to take part in accelerated learning in an environment tailored to promote academic risk- taking.
 We encourage students to push their intellectual limits without fear of failure.
 Instead of a grade, students receive a performance evaluation.
 This thoughtfully prepared, constructive feedback from the instructor will help students accurately assess their achievements in the course work.
 More than a number or letter, this rubric is designed to help students understand their performance and abilities and to guide them in charting future academic endeavors.

-In addition, because Vanderbilt Summer Academy realizes that parents are important partners in the intellectual growth of their children, instructors make themselves available to parents for an optional end-of-session virtual conference.
-These conferences enable parents to spend time with a content expert to discuss student performance in the area of study and to inquire about options for further advanced work in a particular field.
+In addition, because Vanderbilt Summer Academy realizes that parents are important partners in the intellectual growth of their children, instructors make themselves available to parents for an optional end-of-session virtual open house.

 Our Course Work